Aquarium Salt Overdose Symptoms [Effects And Solutions]

 Because of dehydration and lack of the necessary amount of water in their body, they become sick and sometimes they die as well.

 The same thing happens with the plants in the tank.
-The tank water sucks out the water and some essential minerals from the plants and they can not conduct the essential internal activities including photosynthesis.
+The tank water sucks out the water and some essential minerals from the plants and they can not conduct essential internal activities including photosynthesis.

 As a result, the plants start getting sick and changing color and can die in extreme cases.